zbentley/classeur-api-client/README.md

 ### Using IDs

 The REST API operates only by ID.
 You cannot get any information by human-visible name; you have to use the object IDs of files and folders to retrieve them using `classeur-api-client`.
 The IDs of files are visible in the URI bar of Classeur (if you are using Classeur in a browser).
-IDs of other objects, including files, are visible via the "properties" windows of those objects in the Classeur UI.
+IDs of other objects, including files, are visible via the 'properties' windows of those objects in the Classeur UI.

 # Making Changes